NuGet/docs.microsoft.com-nuget/docs/reference/msbuild-targets.md

 For the nuspec equivalent, take a look at [nuspec reference for icon](nuspec.md#icon).

+> [!Tip]
+> You can specify both PackageIcon and PackageIconUrl to maintain backward compatibility with sources that do not support PackageIcon.
+Visual Studio will support PackageIcon for packages coming from a folder-based source in a future release.

 ### Output assemblies

 `nuget pack` copies output files with extensions `.exe`, `.dll`, `.xml`, `.winmd`, `.json`, and `.pri`.
 The output files that are copied depend on what MSBuild provides from the `BuiltOutputProjectGroup` target.